Stephen Gosnell: Professional career

 After not being selected in the 2025 NFL draft, Gosnell signed with the Buffalo Bills as an undrafted free agent.
 On August 26, 2025, he was waived by the team before being signed to the practice squad the following day.
+On January 19, 2026, Gosnell signed a reserve/futures contract with Buffalo.

+On August 30, 2026, Gosnell was waived by the Bills as part of final roster cuts and re-signed to the practice squad the next day.